rpensch/genome_analysis/wiki.md

  - Why is it more difficult to do the functional annotation in eukaryotic genomes?

+First of all, structural annotation of eukaryotic genomes is a lot more difficult because coding exons are short, and separated by introns and the upstream region of the genes is more variable than in prokaryotes.
+Eukaryotic genomes are very repeat-rich which can lead to a huge amount of BLAST alignment when they are not masekd properly and transposon ORFs can look like host genes for an annotation tool.
+Then, there is also alternative splicing in eukatyotes which means that even if tools are able to predict genes well, not all proteins are predicted which makes functional annotation very difficult.

  - How many genes are annotated as ‘hypothetical protein’?
 Why is that so?
 How would you tackle that problem?

 The number of genes annotated as hypothetical proteins is 1389.
 Annotation of hypothetical proteins happens when there are known homologs available but their function is still unknown (conserved hypothetical) or a gene was predicted but there are no known homologs (hypothetical).
 Some methods to deal with them and actually find out what their function might be could be comparative genomics, methods looking at protein-protein interactions, clustering approches where similar genes that are grouped together are assumed to have the same function and genome context methods based on the analysis of fusion events, the conservation of gene neighborhood and the significant co-occurrence of genes across different species.